solde/Par/ParTeo.md

 #### Constrains in the paralel execution of tasks

-* Task ordering costraints
+- Task ordering costraints

->    They force the execution of tasks in a requiered order
+        They force the execution of tasks in a requiered order
-* Data sharing constraints
+- Data sharing constraints

->    They force the access to data to fulfil certain properties.
+        They force the access to data to fulfil certain properties.

 ### Task ordering constraints

-* Control flow constraints
+- Control flow constraints
 >   The creation of a task depends on the outcome (decision) of one or more previous tasks.
-* Data flow constraints
+- Data flow constraints
 >   The execution of a task can not startuntil one or more previous tasks have computed some data.

 ### Task synchronization in Open MP

-* Thread barriers
+- Thread barriers
 >   Wait for all threads to finish previous work.
-* Task barriers
+- Task barriers
-    *  taskwait
+    -taskwait
 >               Suspends the current task waiting on the completion of child tasks of the current task. (stand-alone directive).
-    *  taskgorup
+    -taskgorup
 >               Suspends the current task at the end of structured block waiting on completion of child tasks of the current task and their descendent tasks

-* Task dependences
+- Task dependences

 ### Task dependences

-* IN
+- IN
-* Out
+- Out
-* InOut
+- InOut

 You can creat a dependence fro a part of a task.
 For example a coss-iteration dependence.

 ## Task ordering constrains

-* Task ordering constraints
+- Task ordering constraints
-* Data sharing constraints
+- Data sharing constraints

 ## Problem 1